Skip to content

 Notes

-• Make-Ahead: Soup and stew will always taste better over time so make this soup up to 1 day ahead of serving it.
+Make-Ahead: Soup and stew always taste better over time, so you can make this soup up to one day before serving it.
+However, it is delicious served immediately.

-• How to Store: Place covered in the refrigerator for up to 5 days.
-Cover and freeze for up to 3 months.
-Thaw it for 1 day in the refrigerator before reheating.
+How to Store: Place covered in the refrigerator for up to 5 days.
+Cover and freeze it for up to 3 months.
+Thaw it for 1 day in the fridge before reheating.

-• It’s a great time to prep up all of the vegetables while the beef and chicken are stewing in the beef stock for 30 minutes.
+It’s a great time to prep up all the vegetables while the beef and chicken stew in the beef stock for 30 minutes.

 Nutrition